spring-projects/sts4/vscode-extensions/vscode-spring-boot/README.md

 VSCode extension and Language Server providing support for working with Spring Boot `application.properties`, `application.yml` and `.java` files.

+> Note: this extension has a dependency on VS Code extension of [Language Support for Java&#8482;  by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java).

 # Usage:

 The extension will automatically activate when you edit files with the following